EstimatedEst. Read Time: 16 minutes

 5. For a metabolic challenge, you can employ a mechanical drop set using the Incline Dumbbell Curl, Seated Dumbbell Curl and Drag Curl to find the burn and revel in it.

-6. If you’re short on time and looking for a total body move that also includes the biceps, the Dumbbell Underhand Dead Row is an ideal option.
+6. If you’re short on time and looking for a total body move that also includes the biceps, the Dumbbell Underhand Dead Row with a supinated grip is an ideal option.

 7. As a physical therapist I like to include corrective movements, and the Medial Elbow Wrist Curl or the Grip Strength Farmer’s Carry are great for working grip strength and forearm strength without allowing the weight to fall into the distal fingers which causes elbow tendon issues.